 Comparative Literature concentrators must consult their faculty advisor before enrolling in a Summer School course to determine if credit can be applied to their concentration.

-Computer Science concentrators may count CSCI S-20, CSCI S-50, and CSCI S-109A for 4 concentration credits each.
+If these courses are offered on campus, Computer Science concentrators may count CSCI S-20, CSCI S-50, and CSCI S-109A for 4 concentration credits each.
 CSCI S-111 counts as 8 degree credits but only 4 concentration credits (equivalent to Computer Science 50).

 Earth and Planetary Sciences